DearRude/IranianJOSMValidation/README.md

 You also can either donate :credit_card: to [me](https://zarinp.al/@simplyebi) or [Iran OSM](https://donate.osmiran.ir/) in general.

 ## License :page_facing_up:
-This project is licensed under Creative Commons Zero v1.0.
+This project is licensed under GNU GENERAL PUBLIC 3+ LICENSE